Static vs. Dynamic Climbing

 Have you ever tried to change your style?
 Were you successful?

-It would be great to hear about your struggles and success working with dynamic and static style, or your struggles with hesitation.
+It would be great to hear about your struggles and success working to improve dynamic climbing and static style, or your struggles with hesitation.
 Please share with us in the comment section below, and share with your dynamic, static or hesitant climbing partner.

 ——